-- SVCA request updated elevation survey and engineered drawings that incorporate the appropriate dry floodproofing requirements, - SVCA and the County's planning ecologist recommend a level of 'enhanced treatment' given to the stormwater, given stormwater will ultimately outlet to the Saugeen River, which is fish habitat, - County staff requested additional information regarding SWM, recommended subsequent peer review of the updated SWM once received.
-Looking to further outline development standards of the Municipality, stormwater quality and quantity, pre-development, and post-development conditions, whether any stormwater outlets/facilities or other are required,

-- Provision of dark sky measures to limit light pollution in the area. - Building department has requested to ensure public works is satisfied with the water and sewer services that were recently installed for the Park St Units on the north side.
+- SVCA requested updated elevation survey and engineered drawings that incorporate the appropriate dry floodproofing requirements, - SVCA and the County's planning ecologist recommend a level of 'enhanced treatment' given to the stormwater, given stormwater will ultimately outlet to the Saugeen River, which is fish habitat, - County staff request additional information regarding SWM, recommended subsequent peer review of the updated SWM once received.
+Looking to further outline development standards of the Municipality, stormwater quality and quantity, pre-development, and post-development conditions, whether any stormwater outlets/facilities or other are required, - Provision of dark sky measures to limit light pollution in the area. - Building department has requested to ensure public works is satisfied with the water and sewer services that were recently installed for the Park St Units on the north side.
 The consultant has indicated grinder pumps would be required for each unit, which would be problematic in an outage. - Grading drawings will be required for building permit applications to ensure stormwater is incorporated into the design. - No concerns from the municipal fire chief. - Manager of Public Works has requested a fire hydrant be added, and that consideration be given to a proper sewage lift station.
 Water services are to be minimum 25mm diameter, water and sewer laterals required with tracer wire from main to property line.

 In response to the comments received, the development team provided grading plans to further speak to the stormwater management (SWM) on site.
 Adjustments have been made to the SWM, where it will no longer be outlet to the rear of the property unmanaged.
 It will be directed toward the storm sewer on park Street and the remainder will be directed to a rear yard catch basin in an easement in favour of the municipality.
 The Manager of Public Works at West Grey reviewed the updated drawings, alongside comments from SVCA and identified the proposal for SWM would meet the requirements of the Municipality.
 He recommended that the quantity and quality of the storm water is regularly monitored to ensure that it is in fact clean.
 Further comments received from the County's planning ecologist recommended planting as many trees as possible on site, as well as a vegetative buffer (shrubs, tall grasses, etc.) to assist in filtering the stormwater prior to it entering the catch basins.
 Limited use of road salts and sand deposits was recommended, and the installation of catch basin filters.
 This area is identified as potentially affecting highly vulnerable aquifers.
 An Erosion and Sediment Control plan was noted as a requirement.
-This provision will be addressed through future consent applications.
-The Building Department and Manager of Public Works have both indicated that a proper sewage lift station be required as opposed to grinder pumps.
-At of building permit review, this piece can be requested.
+This provision will be addressed through the consent applications.